markwylde/spath/README.md

 ## Why

-most SPA's need to capture default anchor behaviour and do a pushState, this module encaptulates that logic.
+Most SPA's need to capture default anchor behaviour and do a pushState, this module encaptulates that logic.

 ## Getting started